 - Go to the Studies page and log in to Movebank.

-Tracking data: For files that primarily include location data, but can also contain other measurements recorded at the same time as the location data.
+Tracking data: For files that primarily include location data.
+These can contain other measurements recorded on the same schedule as the location data.

 - Argos Doppler data > processed Argos data (csv format)

 - Processed solar geolocator data > other geolocator data

 Accessory data: For files that contain data from other sensors (current options are listed here) without locations.
 These typically include sensors recorded on a different schedule than location data, or as part of sensor deployments that do not result in location data.

 - Light-level data

 - Heart rate data > Custom heart rate data